Related Content:Home Renovation Checklist

 If you have a small space, a solarium allows the maximum amount of sunlight without taking up a lot of square footage.
 With the required upkeep, a solarium is a great option for those willing to dedicate the time and effort to maintain it.

 A sunroom is similar to a solarium in that it’s an add-on to the main house, with large paned windows instead of walls.
-A sunroom is unlike a solarium because it has a roof constructed out of the same material as the main home.
+A sunroom is unlike a solarium because it has a roof constructed from the same material as the main home.

 Sunrooms can be created by converting a covered porch into a glass-walled space.
 Often, the windows of a sunroom are intended to open.
 This allows a screened-in space that doesn’t bar you from outdoor elements like a breeze or the sound of chirping birds.